San7o/hive-operator/k8s-lab/README.md

 below.

-First, you need to setup the network interfaces to make the VMs talk to eachother and to the internet.
+First, you need to setup the network interfaces to make the VMs talk to each other and to the internet.
 This consists of setting up a tap interface per virtual machine and a common bridge.

 ```bash